syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Mac-Installer.md

 ## How to download Mac setups?

-1. To download trial\licensed setup based on your license refer [this](https://help.syncfusion.com/common/essential-studio/download) link.
+1. Refer [this](https://help.syncfusion.com/common/essential-studio/download) link To download trial\licensed setup based on your license.

 2. In the downloads page, click the "Mac" button and download the required Mac setup